-1. Review any existing BHC policies regarding capital adequacy or capital planning.

-2. Request any plans regarding proposed capital issues.
+- 1. Review any existing BHC policies regarding capital adequacy or capital planning. - 2.
+Request any plans regarding proposed capital issues.

-source of capital formation and growth.
+Earnings retention provides the most immediate source of capital formation and growth.
 Earnings retained after dividend payout can often be sufficient to keep pace with asset growth, thereby preserving the balance or relationship between equity capital and total assets.
 Often referred to as "internal funding," earnings retention should be carefully reviewed to assure that the BHC's capital base is keeping pace with asset growth.